China–Norway relations: 2014

 A 22 April 2014 NRK article said that by not having Norwegian officials meet with Dalai Lama during his upcoming visit, "one sends a quite unfortunate signal, not only to Chinese authorities but to people in Tibet who are exposed to ever increasing repression".
 A same day Dagbladet op-ed said that "We, as a nation, come across as being led by a president of parliament (and a Government?) that live by the moral [that] the brakkebaronene lived by during the war: Close the eyes for violations of human rights, forget the occupation, money trumphs [or decides]".

 2016

 Norway and China normalized its diplomatic and political bilateral relations, which had been frozen since 2010 when Liu Xiaobo received the Nobel Peace Prize.

+2018

+In 2018, Norway's private IT infrastructure was penetrated by China's Ministry of State Security-linked hacking group APT31.

 2019

-In July 2019, the UN ambassadors from 22 nations, including Norway, signed a joint letter to the UNHRC condemning China's mistreatment of the Uyghurs as well as its mistreatment of other minority groups, urging the Chinese government to close the Xinjiang re-education camps.
+In July 2019, the UN ambassadors from 22 nations, including Norway, signed a joint letter to the UNHRC condemning China's persecution of the Uyghurs as well as its mistreatment of other minority groups, urging the Chinese government to close the Xinjiang internment camps.

+2021

+Norwegian parliamentary email accounts were breached by Chinese state hackers during the 2021 Microsoft Exchange Server data breach.

+2023

+The bilateral relations of China and Norway has seen some improvements since the normalization in 2016.
+In talks held between former Chinese minister of foreign affairs Qin Gang and Norwegian prime minister Jonas Gahr Støre in May 2023, Gang described Norway as a friendly country, and that there is a "massive potential for cooperation" During the meeting it was also announced that the Norwegian passport would be eligible for longer stays of 72/144 hours in China without a Visa.
+With the improving relations, the trade between the nations have grown significantly, with imports to Norway almost quadrupling.
+China is exporting, mainly high-tech goods, and Norway exporting mainly raw materials.

+2024

+In 2024, Norway blocked the sale of the last privately owned property on Svalbard for national security reasons following interest in its acquisition from a Chinese buyer.
+In July 2024, Norwegian authorities arrested a suspected spy for China.